 One of the common causes of blurry vision is too much sun exposure.
 The UV rays from the sun damage the eyes, especially UV-B rays.
 The first way to maintain visual acuity is to wear sunglasses whenever you go outside.
 Remember that the sun’s rays can penetrate the clouds; wear eye protection even if the sun’s covered.

-By properly giving our eyes a workout, we can prevent not only blurred vision but also the general decline of vision that comes naturally with age.
-And, seriously, eye exercises are easy to incorporate into your everyday routine.
+You can promote sharp and clear vision by exercising your eye muscles.
+By properly giving your eyes a workout, you can prevent blurred vision and eye diseases.
+You can also prevent the general decline of vision that comes with age.
+Luckily, eye exercises are super easy to incorporate into your everyday routine.

-Below are a few easy steps to lessen the chances of needing corrective contacts or glasses in the future.
+Below are a few easy eye exercises to fix blurred vision.
 Try these four simple and quick exercises to get your eyes in shape fast!

-This palming exercise will take about 10 minutes and is best done in a quiet space.
-While resting comfortably in a chair, place your elbows on your desk or table.
-Massage your hands together as if you were trying to generate heat, and then place both of your hands gently over your eyes for about 10 minutes.
-Use this time to allow your eyes to relax, while you breathe deeply and unwind.
+This blurred vision eye exercise gives your eyes a chance to recharge and feel relaxed.
+It’s perfect for people who suffer from headaches and migraines.
+And, it helps to prevent blurry vision from those conditions.
+While resting comfortably in a chair, place your elbows on your desk, table, or lap.
+Massage your hands together as if you were trying to generate heat.
+Then, place both of your palms gently over your eyes for about ten minutes.
+Use this time to allow your eyes to relax while you breathe deeply and unwind.

 Prevention to Keep Your Eyes Strong and Clear